-Kansai Electric Power is making an utmost effort to enhance the safety and reliability of our nuclear power stations against tsunamis by installing the tide embankments and protective walls in order to prevent the recurrence of a severe accident like that at Fukushima Daiichi Power Station of Tokyo Electric Power, which resulted from massive tsunamis.
+The Kansai Electric Power is making utmost efforts to enhance the safety and reliability of its nuclear power stations against tsunami by installing tide embankments and protective walls, in order to prevent the recurrence of a severe accident like that at Fukushima Daiichi, which was caused by a massive tsunami.

 Breakwater, Tide Embankment and Protective Gates to Mitigate

-Tsunami Impact and Prevent Tsunami from Flooding into the Site Area
+Tsunami Impact and Prevent Tsunami Flooding of the Site

-We have installed the breakwater and tide embankment as the countermeasures against tsunamis.
-The breakwater installed offshore is able to mitigate the tsunami impact and the tide embankment and protective gates are intended to prevent tsunami from flooding into the site area.
+We have installed a breakwater and tide embankment to protect against tsunami.
+The offshore breakwater would mitigate the impact of a tsunami, while the tide embankment and protective gates are designed to prevent a tsunami from flooding the site.

-- 1. Installation of Tide Embankment: Mihama Power Station
+- 1. Installation of Tide Embankment at Mihama Power Station

-- We installed a 11.5m high above sea level and approx. 100m long tide embankment outside Wakasa bay, to which a tsunami can reach directly.
-In addition, in order to protect against flooding due to tsunami turning around into the inland sea, we are installing a 6m high above sea level (approx. 2.5m high) and total approx. 1.4km long tide embankment in Nyu bay.
+- We installed a 11.5m high (above sea level) and approx. 100m long tide embankment outside Wakasa Bay, which could be directly reached by a tsunami.
+In addition, in order to protect against flooding due to tsunami flowing into the inland sea, we are installing a 6m high (above sea level; approx. 2.5m actual height) and 1.4km long tide embankment in Nyu Bay.

-- 2. Increasing the Height of Breakwater: Ohi Power Station
+- 2. Increasing the Height of the Breakwater at Ohi Power Station

-- We increased the height of the existing 5m high breakwater to 8m high above the sea level by concrete placement, installation of wave dissipating blocks, and reinforcing work.
+- We increased the height of the existing 5m high breakwater to 8m above sea level by placing concrete, installing wave dissipating blocks, and performing reinforcing work.

-- 3. Installation of Protective Gates: Takahama Power Station
+- 3. Installation of Protective Gates at Takahama Power Station

 - We installed a 8.5m high protective gate on the side of the water intake channel.
-The protective gate can be remotely closed in the event of tsunami attack to prevent tsunami from reaching and flooding into the area.
+This gate can be remotely closed in the event of a tsunami to prevent it from reaching and flooding the area.
 We also installed a 8m high tide embankment on the side of water discharge.

-In preparation for a tsunami beyond expectation, which exceeds the height of the tide embankment and other measures, protective walls are installed to prevent tsunami from flooding into the water intake structure.
+In preparation for an unexpectedly large tsunami that exceeds the height of the tide embankment and other measures, protective walls are installed to prevent the tsunami from flooding into the water intake structure.